webpack/webpack.js.org/src/content/configuration/stats.md

 module.exports = {
   //...
   stats: {
-    entrypoints: false
+    entrypoints: false,
-  }
+  },
 };
 ```

 When `stats.entrypoints` is set to `'auto'`, webpack will decide automatically whether to display the entry points in the stats output.

 ### `stats.env`